mmillar-bolis/MDunmeris/index.md

 For a better understanding of the symbolic thought influencing this mysterious three letter word, see the [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton) as well as the article on Ehlnofex.
 Also have a look at [Earthsea](https://en.wikipedia.org/wiki/A_Wizard_of_Earthsea) and it's use of *Rumpelstiltskin theory* or the idea that true words may have power.
 There seems to be  similar theme in many Tamrielic religions.

 The Tribunal Faith and it's influence on Dunmer culture cannot be understated.
 To learn more about it, have a look at [The New Whirling School](https://www.newwhirlingschool.com/intro.php) which features a great introduction, [exploratory essays](https://www.newwhirlingschool.com/intro.php#essays), and the first commentary on a central scripture, [*The Lessons*](https://en.uesp.net/wiki/Morrowind:The_36_Lessons_of_Vivec) (<span style="font-family:Daedric">as shoreshiik</span>, *As Shoreshiik*, more commonly known to as *The 36 Lessons of Vivec*).

+## Publishing Your Work

+TODO: Demonstrate

+- export to pdf
+- pandoc
+- github

 ---